marhop/droidsfmin/README.md

 the `cabal sdist` command, for example to move the whole stuff from your Linux development system to a Windows system for building a Windows executable.

+# References

+Kudos to the <https://github.com/KOST-CECO/KaD_SignatureFile> project where the idea this tool is based on was already manually implemented.